Azure-Samples/linuxvm-msi-keyvault-arm-dotnet/README.md

 1. Managed Service Identity (MSI) - for scenarios where the code is deployed to Azure, and the Azure resource supports MSI.
 2. [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) (for local development) - Azure CLI version 2.0.12 and above supports the **get-access-token** option.
 AzureServiceTokenProvider uses this option to get an access token for local development.

-> For applications targeting .NET Framework, Active Directory Integrated Authentication is tried possible for local development.
+> For applications targeting .NET Framework, Active Directory Integrated Authentication is also tried for local development.

 ```csharp
 private static async Task GetSecretFromKeyVault(AzureServiceTokenProvider azureServiceTokenProvider)